- What causes the hangover?

 Recommended brand: Ortho Molecular Reacted Magnesium

-Note: some people will experience stomach discomfort with magnesium, proceed with caution.
+Note: some people will experience stomach discomfort with magnesium supplements, proceed with caution.

 Alcohol is a diuretic, meaning it causes you to excrete fluids at an accelerated pace.
-As you’re doing all that peeing, one of the essential minerals that leaves your body at an alarming rate is magnesium, a mineral our bodies need for over 300 biochemical reactions.
-(R) In order to keep up with the loss of magnesium, I supplement and take 500mg before bed.
+As you’re doing all that peeing, one of the essential minerals that leaves your body at an alarming rate is magnesium, a mineral our bodies need for over 300 biochemical reactions.8 In order to keep up with the loss of magnesium, I supplement and take 500mg before bed.
 Magnesium is a regular supplement for me even when I’m not drinking, as it is so crucial to energy production and sleep regulation.
 Magnesium is also the co-factor for the enzyme Aldehyde dehydrogenase (AD) which I discuss in the genetics section below.
-There is nothing specifically looking at magnesium supplementation, AD and hangovers, but maybe this is why it works so well for me!

 Methyl B Vitamin Complex